 For Kemy, this conversation is bigger than any legal or even social injustice.
 As companies engage in talks about corporate responsibility and philanthropy, he aims to refocus the conversation, first and foremost, on these organizations’ No. 1 responsibility: their people.

 Figuring out how to build DEI into your culture can be daunting, especially in a time of division.
 Kemy’s goal with F.E.A.R.S. is to address that fear—and bring about courage.
 “Let’s tackle those fears more progressively and use them to fuel forward progress, as opposed to fueling avoidance or fueling more fires.”

-Here’s how Kemy is helping leaders overcome their fears today—and unite their people under the promise of equity in the workplace tomorrow.
+Read on to learn how Kemy is helping leaders overcome their fears today—by uniting their people under the promise of equity in the workplace tomorrow.

 Addressing inequity in the workplace